Board of Directors: Call for nominations

 Eligible members will vote on the final slate of candidates during the business meeting held during the annual meeting.
 New Board members will begin their term at the close of the annual meeting.

-The Nominating Committee sought individuals with areas of emphasis and experience in one or more of the following:
+The Nominating Committee will seek individuals with qualifications or experience in one or more of the following areas:

 Criteria and eligibility